-- 78. Amendatory Vetoes. - (a) The Principal Sponsor of a bill that has been passed by the General Assembly may request the Clerk to notify the Governor that the Principal Sponsor wishes to be consulted by the Governor or his or her designee before the Governor returns the bill together with specific recommendations for change under subsection (e) of Section 9 of Article IV of the Illinois Constitution. - (b) Any bill returned by the Governor together with specific recommendations for change under subsection (e) of Section 9 of Article IV of the Illinois Constitution shall automatically be placed on the Daily Calendar on the order of amendatory vetoes, and shall be considered as provided in this Rule. - (c) The Governor's specific recommendations for change with respect to a bill returned under subsection (e) of Section 9 of Article IV of the Illinois Constitution shall be limited to addressing the Governor's objections to portions of a bill the general merit of which the Governor recognizes and shall not alter the fundamental purpose or legislative scheme set forth in the bill as passed.

-- (d) Any motion to accept the Governor's specific recommendations for change shall be automatically referred to the Rules Committee.
+- change under subsection (e) of Section 9 of Article IV of the Illinois Constitution. - (b) Any bill returned by the Governor together with specific recommendations for change under subsection (e) of Section 9 of Article IV of the Illinois Constitution shall automatically be placed on the Daily Calendar on the order of amendatory vetoes, and shall be considered as provided in this Rule. - (c) The Governor's specific recommendations for change with respect to a bill returned under subsection (e) of Section 9 of Article IV of the Illinois Constitution shall be limited to addressing the Governor's objections to portions of a bill the general merit of which the Governor recognizes and shall not alter the fundamental purpose or legislative scheme set forth in the bill as passed. - (d) Any motion to accept the Governor's specific recommendations for change shall be automatically referred to the Rules Committee.
 The Rules Committee shall examine the Governor's specific recommendations for change and determine by a majority of those appointed whether those recommendations comply with the standard set forth in subsection (c).
-Any motion to accept specific recommendations for change that the Rules Committee determines are in compliance with subsection (c) of this Rule shall be subject to action by the Rules Committee in the same manner as floor amendments, joint action motions, conference committee reports and motions to table committee amendments under Rule 18(e). - (e) Any motion to override the Governor's specific recommendations for change hall not be referred to a committee and may be immediately considered and adopted by the House subject to Rule 80(d). - (f) This rule may not be suspended.
+Any motion to accept specific recommendations for change that the Rules Committee determines are in compliance with subsection (c) of this Rule shall be subject to action by the Rules Committee in the same manner as floor amendments, joint action motions, conference committee reports and motions to table

-79. Motions to Consider Vetoes.
-For purposes of this Article, the term "motions" means motions to accept or override a veto of the Governor.
-Motions with respect to bills returned by the Governor may be made by the Principal Sponsor, the committee Chairperson in the case of a committee-sponsored bill, or if Co-Chairpersons have been appointed, by the Co-Chairperson of the majority caucus in the case of special committee-sponsored bills.
-Motions shall be filed in writing with the Clerk.
-Any motion to override a veto of the Governor shall not be referred to a committee and may be immediately considered and adopted by the House subject to Rule 80.
-All motions shall be assigned standard debate status, subject to Rule 52, are renewable, and may be reconsidered, provided that no motion may be voted on more than twice by the House.
+- 1 committee amendments under Rule 18(e). - 2 (e) Any motion to override the Governor's specific - 3 recommendations for change shall not be referred to a - 4 committee and may be immediately considered and adopted by the - 5 House subject to Rule 80(d). - 6 (f) This rule may not be suspended. - 7 (Source: H.R.
+72, 102nd G.A.) - 8 (House Rule 79) - 9 79.
+Motions to Consider Vetoes.
+For purposes of this - 10 Article, the term "motions" means motions to accept or - 11 override a veto of the Governor.
+Motions with respect to bills - 12 returned by the Governor may be made by the Principal Sponsor, - 13 the committee Chairperson in the case of a committee-sponsored - 14 bill, or if Co-Chairpersons have been appointed, by the - 15 Co-Chairperson of the majority caucus in the case of special - 16 committee-sponsored bills.
+Motions shall be filed in writing - 17 with the Clerk.
+Any motion to override a veto of the Governor - shall not be referred to a committee and may be immediately - 19 considered and adopted by the House subject to Rule 80.
+All - 20 motions shall be assigned standard debate status, subject to - 21 Rule 52, are renewable, and may be reconsidered, provided that - 22 no motion may be voted on more than twice by the House. - 23 (Source: H.R.
+72, 102nd G.A.) - 24 (House Rule 80)